-As an HR Pro / Am, and a proponent of company culture, I firmly believe that every employee should have business cards.
+As an HR Pro/Am, and a proponent of company culture, I firmly believe that every employee should have business cards.
 How much do I believe in this?
 Three-month summer interns receive business cards when I am on watch.

 In this day and age, I can’t believe that there are still companies out there that think employees don’t need business cards.
 Seriously dude?
-If you believe in someone enough to hire, pay and assume liability for them, then aren’t they worth the paper to write their name, title, and contact information on WITH YOUR BRAND AND LOGO?
+If you believe in someone enough to hire, pay and assume liability for them, then, aren’t they worth the paper to write their name, title, and contact information on WITH YOUR BRAND AND LOGO?

 It surprises me how many positions consistently decline business cards.
 Account managers, developers, and customer service phone reps have all declined business cards because they don’t think they are going to meet face to face with customers.
 For the most part, these non-believers either worked in company’s that didn’t give cards to everyone, OR they claim, “I am not going to ever see a customer so I don’t need a business card”.
-Unfortunately, They may have learned the later from the former.
+Unfortunately, They may have learned the latter from the former.

 Yes, these are typically positions that don’t meet customers face to face.
 Yes, I can see where someone in an ivory tower would think that the expense of the piece of paper that is 2 inches by 3.5 inches isn’t worth the investment because he won’t ever meet face to face with any customers.

-HRNasty’s business card philosophy:
+HRNasty’s business card philosophy

 I call bullshit.
 Every employee has friends.
 Every employee knows someone in the industry.
 We may want to hire these friends and industry peers.
 We may want to do business with these industry peers.
-Employees represent the company at all levels, in every social circle and demographic.
+Employees represent the company at all levels, in every social circle and demographics.
 There is no better recruiting tool than an employee that is talking highly about his employer.
 Actually, there is something better than an employee talking positively about his employer.
 In my book, an employee that is talking highly about his employer AND passing out their business card is exponentially better.
 BOOHHYAH!

 My point is, without contact info, why give the athlete a business card?
 Marketing and team pride!!!!

 If for nothing else, I believe that employees should graciously accept business cards for their own personal brand.
 I have pushed hard so that business cards are issued to every position at prior companies.
 From the folks taking care of mail, to the engineers that will never talk with customers.
-In the very least, don’t get caught at the bar finding yourself being hit on by someone you are attracted to.
+At the very least, don’t get caught at the bar finding yourself being hit on by someone you are attracted to.
 The business card means you have a “JAY OH BEE”.
 A business card gets you through the initial pre-screen questions that are asked when making small talk as try to round the bases and make it to home plate:

 - Do you have a job?